 POLE: VECTOR GLIDE | v stick straight 115cm

-This is a machine that allows you to enjoy the snow and terrain from the mountains to the ski slopes throughout the season.
+This ski lets you fully enjoy the snow and terrain from the mountains to groomed slopes throughout the season.

-``ST RATATION14'' is a binding with a high level of perfection in all aspects, including the ease of switching to walk mode, the ease of putting on the toe piece, and the ease of raising and lowering the heel lifter.
+"ST RATATION14" is a highly refined binding in every aspect, from the ease of switching to walk mode to the ease of attaching the toe piece and raising and lowering the heel lifter.

-"TIGARD110" is a 4-buckle boot equipped with the Hoji Lock system.
-This feature is so great that you can finish switching modes at least 30 seconds faster than other companies' products.
-If you're not used to it, one transition can make a difference of about a minute.
+The "TIGARD110" is a four-buckle boot equipped with the Hoji Lock system.
+This feature is exceptional, allowing you to switch modes at least 30 seconds faster than typical competitor products.
+For those unfamiliar with its use,

-This feature can be a big help when it's windy, snowstorming, or your hands are freezing from the cold.
-When in walk mode, loosening only the third buckle will further expand the range of motion.
-If you loosen the 4th buckle, the benefits of the Hoji Lock will be halved, and I didn't notice much of a difference in the range of motion, so I recommend loosening only the 3rd buckle.
+this feature might make a difference of about a minute in a single transition.
+It will be a great help in strong winds, blizzards, or when your hands are numb from the cold.
+Loosening only the third buckle in walk mode further increases the range of motion.
+Loosening the fourth buckle completely diminishes the benefits of the Hoji Lock, and since I didn't notice much difference in range of motion, I recommend loosening only the third buckle.

-Born in Nanae Town, Hokkaido, and based in Sapporo, he works as a backcountry ski guide in the winter and guides a wide range of Hokkaido's nature in the summer.
-I like to combine climbing and skiing.
+Originally from Nanae-cho, Hokkaido, he is based in Sapporo and works as a backcountry ski guide in the winter and a guide in the Hokkaido wilderness in the summer.
+He likes to combine climbing and skiing